-At the customer's request, the Company entered into a bill-and-hold arrangement with one customer during the three months ended March 30, 2019.
-The Company recognized revenue of \$1,311 but retained physical possession of the inventory.
-The Company segregated the inventory and no longer had the ability to use or direct it to another customer.
-The inventory was available to be physically transferred to the customer.
-As of March 30, 2019, approximately 57% of the order had been shipped to the customer.
+At the customer's request, the Company entered into a bill-and-hold arrangement with one customer.
+At the point of billing and recognition of revenue by the Company, the Company retained physical possession of the inventory, segregated the inventory and no longer had the ability to use or direct it to another customer.
+The inventory was available to be physically transferred to the customer at their request.
+During the three months ended March 30, 2019 the Company recognized revenue of \$1,311 and during the three months ended June 29, 2019 the Company recognized revenue for another transaction of \$61.
+As of June 29, 2019, substantially all of both orders had been shipped to the customer.